LWT – Lavell’s Wetland Trust

 In 2014 we re-dug and profiled the south west corner to create significant shallow waters and muddy edges and now offers good nesting habitats for Lapwing and Little-ringed Plover, which are showing interest, Redshank and Oystercatcher may be tempted too with further work on the habitat.

 Lea Farm Lake also has an artificial Sand Martin wall, with 102 holes which was used successfully for the first 3 years, but we went through a dry spell, but happily they returned in 2017 and 2018 had great success, with double brooding in numerous holes.

-Lea Farm Lake has a very bright future, Ron is inspiring us all by his generosity and we have very exciting plans to emulate the shallow waters of the SW corner, in the North East corner and on a larger scale.
-A large area of lake edge tucked up against Lodge Wood is out of sight from Ron’s hide, we are making plans to build a raised path and huge new hide near the North spit, which will provide fantastic views over the whole North East corner, where we will also create a one acre Phragmites reed bed and pools for Bitterns and Egrets, many islets and hopefully a large shallow wader pool on the edge of the landfill.
+Lea Farm Lake has a very bright future, Ron is inspiring us all by his generosity and we have exciting plans to emulate the shallow waters of the SW corner, in the North East corner and on a larger scale.
+A large area of lake edge tucked up against Lodge Wood is out of sight from Ron’s hide.
+We are making plans to build a path and a new hide near the North spit, which will provide fantastic views over the whole North East corner, where we will also create a one acre Phragmites reed bed and pools for Bitterns and Egrets, many islets and hopefully a large shallow wader pool on the edge of the landfill.

 We aim to use cattle grazing to control Willow growth while benefitting from the many species of insects and birds they attract, not least Yellow Wagtail – now an uncommon passage visitor.

 If you think you can help LWT with fund raising, social media, membership engagement, or even building hides and paths, let us know by emailing firstname.lastname@example.org